Italy - Rome and the Swiss Alps

 Day 9: Matterhorn, Italy

-The Matterhorn is a mountain located in the Alps between Italy and Switzerland.
-It is known as a symmetrical peak that is shaped like a pyramid whose summit is 14,692 feet (4,478 meters), making it one of the highest summits in the European Alps, making it the sixth-highest peak in the Alps.
-The Matterhorn is an isolated mountain and with the great height of its peak, the weather changes rapidly.
-The mountain has very steep faces which prone to banner cloud formations.
+The Matterhorn is a mountain situated in the Alps, straddling the border between Italy and Switzerland.
+It is known as a symmetrical peak shaped like a pyramid, with a summit at 14,692 feet (4,478 meters), making it one of the highest summits in the European Alps and the sixth-highest peak in the Alps.
+The Matterhorn is an isolated mountain, and with its great height, the weather changes rapidly.
+The hill has very steep faces that are prone to banner cloud formations.

 Day 10: Mont Blanc, Italy

-Mont Blanc, meaning "White Mountain" is the highest mountain in the Alps and the highest in Europe at 15,774 feet (4,808 meters)!
-The summit of this mountain is a thick perennial ice and snow-based whose thickness varies.
+Mont Blanc, meaning "White Mountain," is the highest mountain in the Alps and the highest in Europe at 15,774 feet (4,808 meters)!
+The summit of this mountain is a thick perennial ice and snow-based layer whose thickness varies.

 Day 11: Mont Blanc, Italy

 Your second day at Mont Blanc will be a day of relaxation.
-If the weather permits, take a paddle boat or canoe on the lake.
-Feeling adventurous, try river rafting down a category 3 river!
+If the weather permits, take a paddleboat or canoe out on the lake.
+Feeling adventurous, try river rafting down a category three river!

 Day 12: Geneva, Switzerland

-Geneva is a city in Switzerland that lies at the southern tip of expansive Lake Geneva.
-Surrounded by the Alps and Jura mountains, the city has views of dramatic Mont Blanc.
+Geneva is a city in Switzerland located at the southern tip of the expansive Lake Geneva.
+Surrounded by the Alps and the Jura mountains, the town offers stunning views of the dramatic Mont Blanc.
 The headquarters of Europe’s United Nations and the Red Cross, it’s a global hub for diplomacy and banking.
 You will have two days in Geneva.

 Day 12: Geneva, Switzerland